Airlines seek emergency aid as coronavirus brings industry to near-halt

 Besides cancelling flights, the group announced moves to freeze discretionary spending, reduce working hours and temporarily suspend employment contracts.

-Low-cost rival easyJet said it would likely ground most of its fleet as it joined Virgin Atlantic in calling for government support.
+Budget carriers Ryanair (RYA.I) and easyJet announced plans to ground most of their fleets, with the latter echoing calls for government help.

-“European aviation faces a precarious future, and it is clear that coordinated government backing will be required to ensure the industry survives,” CEO Johan Lundgren said.
+“Coordinated government backing will be required to ensure the industry survives,” easyJet CEO Johan Lundgren said.

 “Airlines are siphoning cash and have no way of stopping it” as bookings grind to a halt and traffic collapses for six to eight weeks, Bernstein analyst Daniel Roeska said.

-With many carriers now dependent on government help to survive, Roeska added, “the key focus should be on emergency liquidity support and enabling short-term layoffs or working-hour reductions to safeguard cash.”
+With airlines’ survival now in government hands, he added, “the key focus should be on emergency liquidity support and enabling short-term layoffs or working-hour reductions to safeguard cash.”

+The German, French, Dutch and British governments have all said they are considering ways to help the industry.

 IAG’s Walsh, who has railed against state aid to rivals throughout his career, said airlines should continue to try self-help first.